 Based in São Paulo’s urban jungle, Gustavo Utrabo questions the role and responsibility of architects when building in Brazil’s threatened hinterlands

-Estúdio Gustavo Utrabo have been shortlisted for the AR Emerging Architecture awards 2019.
+Estúdio Gustavo Utrabo were Highly Commended in the AR Emerging Architecture awards 2019.
 View the shortlist here

 In the late 1930s, Brazilian dictator Getúlio Vargas initiated a state-led march into the country’s unmapped hinterland with a view to opening it up to development.
 At the heart of the Mato Grosso state, the expedition carried out by the three Villas-Bôas brothers unexpectedly culminated, in 1961, in the creation of the Xingu National Park: enamoured with the landscapes and fascinated by the indigenous tribes, they fought for the area’s protection.

 Kisêdjê village estudio gustavo utrabo architectural review emerging 5680

 Today, the soya-bean farms and cattle ranches that surround and suffocate the reserve have isolated it as a belittled oasis of green that sees its climate degraded and its resources evaporating.
 The village of Kisêdjê had to relocate closer to the centre of the park due to health issues among its population caused by the use of agrochemicals in plantations on the fringes of the park and the contamination of rivers.

 Seeking to protect the social and environmental rights of Brazil’s indigenous peoples, the Instituto Socioambiental commissioned Gustavo Utrabo to design flexible and multi-purpose communal spaces in three of the reserve’s villages, after first meeting the Aleph Zero co-founder when working on the school dormitories in Formoso do Araguaía (AR October 2019).